Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 ms.date: 04/01/2018
 ---

-# About project and organizational-level settings
+# About team, project, and organizational-level settings

 From the administrative or **Settings** context, you configure resources that support your teams.